mpolynskyi/transcript-test-project/README.md

     * It doesn't have any timestamps like in the original file (`00:00:20.400 --> 00:00:22.860` is removed)
     * If a person is speaking for multiple lines in the original, it collapses those into one line, and only mentions their name once.

 You're welcome to use any programming language or framework to write this test suite.
-We've provided a small example with a couple of Python tests if you want to expand that, otherwise, write another one and add an explanation of how to run it in the comments on the file.
+We've provided a small example with a couple of Python tests (called `test.py`) if you want to expand that, otherwise, write tests in whatever language you're comfortable, add some instructions in the comments, and we will try it out.

 If you're unable to write all of the tests or run into technical issues, no worries!
 Write out how you would approach this problem (technologies or techniques you would use) and we will discuss it with you when we speak.

+### Submitting Your Work

+[Fork this repository](https://guides.github.com/activities/forking/) and do your work on that fork.
+Push the changes up and send us a link to the fork so that we can review.